 The following text is a newspaper report from 2004, describing the end of the Travelling Post Office (TPO) service, the trains that used to run through the night taking mail across the country.

-In this worksheet you will be asked to scan the passage to find the answers to a range of questions.
-You can look back at the passage as often as you want to by clicking on the Help button.
+In this activity, you will be asked to scan the passage to find the answers to a range of questions.
+You can look back at the passage as often as you want to by clicking on the red Help button.

 Night Train That Turned Post into Poetry Makes its Final Delivery